Professional curiosity

 Useful practice models

-The following simple model can be very effective in supporting professional curious practice, and identifying causes for concern:
+The following simple model can be very effective in supporting you to look beyond what you see, to identify causes for concern:

 Look, Listen, Ask, Checkout

-As practitioners, ask yourself these questions to help you think in a professionally curious way:
+As practitioners, ask yourself these questions to help you think in a curious way:

 a) Look